asastats/docs/code-of-conduct.md

 * Discord

-    * Community members marks the comment with :this: emoji
+    * Community members mark the comment with :this: emoji
     * The comment's count of :this: emoji has to be at least 5 in order to qualify for processing

 * Reddit